The statistical origins of quantum mechanics: Concluding remarks

 'Interaction between individual objects' and the corresponding notion of \emph{force} are macroscopic concepts.
 In the microscopic domain, where according to the present point of view only statistical laws are valid, the concept of force looses its meaning.
 In fact, in the quantum-mechanical formalism 'interaction' is not described in terms of forces but in terms of \emph{potentials} (as is well known, this leads to a number of subtle questions concerning the role of the vector potential in quantum mechanics).
-The relation between these two concepts is still not completely understood; it seems that the present statistical approach offers a new point of view to study this problem.
+The relation between these two concepts is still not completely understood; the present statistical approach offers a new point of view to study this problem~\cite{klein:gauge_spin}.

 In a previous work~\cite{klein:schroedingers} of the present author, Schr{\"o}dinger's equation has been derived from a different set of assumptions including the postulate that the dynamic equation of state may be formulated by means of a complex-valued state variable $\psi$.
 The physical meaning of this assumption is unclear even if it sounds plausible from a mathematical point of view.
 The present paper may be seen as a continuation and completion of this previous work, insofar as this purely mathematical assumption has been replaced now by other requirements which may be interpreted more easily in physical terms.
-Finally, we mention that there are, besides the points mentioned already, several other open problems for future research, extending the range of validity of the present approach.
-These include the consideration of gauge fields, a generalization of the present formalism to many particles, and a relativistic formulation.
+Finally, we mention that the present theory has already been generalized to three spatial dimensions, gauge fields, and spin~\cite{klein:gauge_spin}.
+Important open questions for future research, extending the range of validity of the present approach, include a higher-dimensional configuration space (several particles), a relativistic formulation, and an extension of the present method to fields.